Graylog2/documentation/pages/getting_started/stream_alerts.rst

 Going Further
 ^^^^^^^^^^^^^
-If you want to configure an SMTP server, you can refer to the `this documentation <http://docs.graylog.org/en/latest/pages/installation/graylog_ctl.html?highlight=email>`_.
+If you want to configure an SMTP server, you can refer to the :doc:`this documentation <../installation/graylog_ctl>`.

 If you want to make this stream active, just go back to Streams and where you see the stream name, click the green *Start stream* button.

 .. image:: /images/gs_27-streamactive.png

 You are done - go grab a Creamsicle, take a deep breath, and chillax.
 Tomorrow you can configure all your own logs and alerts.
-To help, go and get some deep knowledge in the official `documentation <http://docs.graylog.org/en/latest/>`_.
+To help, go and get some deep knowledge in the official :doc:`documentation </index>`.